haggen/wow/README.md

 The tooling is designed to work in a Unix environment, like WSL, not Windows.

-There are several Bash scripts to help development, packaging and distribution of the add-ons.
+There are several Bash scripts to help development, packaging, and distribution of the add-ons.
 See the [scripts](/scripts) directory for more information.

 It also includes workspace settings for VSCode and recommended extensions.